avik-das/giferly/README.md

 Some of the problems include:

-* Inability to decode GIF files.
-The bug might be in the LZW decompression routines, but given the amount of data that needs to be processed, trying to step through the execution of these routines is quite tedious.
+* Incomplete ability to decode GIF files.
+I've tested with multiple input images, but real-world images often contain data, such as additional extension blocks, that reveal bugs in the decoder.

 * Untested features: local color table support, whether an animated gif can even be parsed.